About Us

 Philip Prince, Ph.
 D

 Philip S. Prince has worked in southern Appalachian geology since 2004.
 As an undergraduate at Furman University, Prince completed studies of southern Blue Ridge and Piedmont structure and petrology before switching his focus to surface processes at Virginia Tech in 2008.
 After teaching at Virginia Tech from 2012 to 2016, Prince began work as a mapping geologist with the Virginia Division of Geology and Mineral Resources (DGMR) in early 2017.
-He has delivered four 1:24,000 scale geologic maps since 2017, including a published full-length report on the Catawba quadrangle.
-This mapping includes both bedrock and surficial geology, requiring expertise in the identification and delineation of a variety of unconsolidated surficial deposits based on their mechanism of emplacement.
-Philip applies his lidar analysis and geological field mapping to landslide mapping and property evaluation projects for ALC.
-Prince has written extensively the applications of lidar for feature analysis on behalf of Virginia DGMR and on his personal blog, which is published by the American Geophysical Union.
+Since joining ALC in 2019, Philip has been the field lead for multiple landslide inventory projects for the NC Geological Survey mapping contract.
+His expertise on bedrock geology combined with his attention to detail in the lidar surface features has made Philip an invaluable resource for remote, and field-based, landslide identification and slope movement potential.
+Philip has written extensively about lidar on ALC’s blog and on his personal blog and has a very educational and entertaining YouTube channel: @TheGeoModels.

 Rebecca Latham

-Rebecca Latham has over 10 years of experience in landslide investigations.
+Rebecca Latham is a Project Geologist and has been with ALC since 2019.
 After finishing her masters degree in landslide characterization at the Colorado School of Mines, she spent time working as a geotechnical engineer (2002-2003) involved in rock and soil characterization and structural and rock slope stability analyses before beginning as a geologist with the North Carolina Geological Survey (NCGS) in 2003.
 Her work at the NCGS started with Phase I of a multiyear, geologic hazards project including the initial development of and data collection for the North Carolina slope movement database and became the first member of the NCGS’s landslide mapping team.
 Rebecca continues applying skills developed at the NCGS for landslide mapping with ALC.
 Rebecca is also involved in science education at area schools.